-I have appreciated the opportunity over my past eight months at LSU Vet Med to meet and learn from many of you.
+I have appreciated the opportunity to meet and learn from many of you here at LSU Vet Med.
 I continue to gain increasing respect and affection for this school and everyone who contributes to its success.

 LSU Vet Med is embarking upon a comprehensive and sustained initiative to grow in excellence, reputation, and service to the veterinary medical profession.
 I write to not only share the plan with you but also to ask that you consider the ways in which you help us achieve our aims.

 We are calling this important initiative:

 This initiative is built upon the following imperatives:

 We think beyond conventional paradigms to deliver outstanding world-firsts in teaching, healing, discovery, and protection—to better lives.

 We generate novel funding capacity by augmenting state support, philanthropy, self-generated revenue, and extramural research grants to enable continued investment in our people, programs, and facilities—to drive growth.